 LA County restricts in-person dining due to COVID-19 cases

-Los Angeles County announced new coronavirus-related restrictions Sunday afternoon that will prohibit in-person dining for at least three weeks as cases rise throughout the holiday season.
+Los Angeles County announced new coronavirus-related restrictions Sunday that will prohibit in-person dining for at least three weeks as cases rise at the start of the holiday season and officials statewide begged Californians to avoid traveling or gathering in groups for Thanksgiving.

-The new rules will take effect Wednesday at 10 p.m., the county's Department of Public Health said in a news release.
-Restaurants, breweries, wineries and bars will only be able to offer takeout, drive-thru and delivery services.

-Officials had warned that these restrictions could come into play if the county's five-day average of new cases was above 4,000.
-Sunday's five-day average was 4,097 cases.

-LOS ANGELES (AP) — More than 200 people at a San Francisco Bay Area racetrack have tested positive for the coronavirus as the number of cases statewide surges to its highest levels since the start of the pandemic, health officials say, calling it a “significant outbreak."

-Even before the Thanksgiving holiday that has many health officials concerned about increased gatherings, the California Department of Health and Human Services reported more than 15,000 cases Saturday, by far the highest level since the pandemic began in March.
+The new restrictions in Los Angeles County — the nation's most populous — came as the California Department of Health and Human Services reported more than 15,000 coronavirus cases statewide Saturday — by far the highest level since the pandemic began in March.
 Another 14,000 cases were recorded Sunday.

 California’s average daily number of coronavirus cases has tripled in the last month, the Los Angeles Times found in an analysis, while COVID-19 hospitalizations have doubled in the same time period.